 Semester course; variable hours.
 1-6 credits.
 May be repeated for a maximum of 9 credits.
 An in-depth study of a particular aspect of art history or art made in a particular time or place, or by a specific artist or group of artists.
 Course may include extended off-campus trips to sites and collections throughout the United States or abroad.
 See the Schedule of Classes for specific topics to be offered each semester.

 Semester course; 3 seminar hours.
 3 credits.
-An examination of relationships between museums and communities, focusing on critical/theoretical analyses of how museums have constructed community identities, histories of place and cross-cultural relations.
+Enrollment is restricted to graduate students and students in the accelerated opportunity.
+An examination of relationships between museums and audiences, focusing on critical/theoretical analyses of how museums have constructed community identities, histories of place and cross-cultural relations.
 Also provides understanding of organizational structures and the roles and responsibilities of museum administrators.

 ARTH 683.
 Museum Collections.
 3 Hours.